Continuous glucose monitor: Closed-loop system

 The CGM is a key element in the development of a "closed-loop" system for the treatment of type I diabetes.
-A closed-loop system involves blood glucose monitored by CGM and the data sent to an insulin pump for calculated delivery of insulin without user intervention.
-A number of insulin pumps currently offer an "auto mode" however this is not yet a fully closed loop system.
-A number of open source implementations exist; including the artificial pancreas system and OpenAPS.
+A closed-loop system monitors blood glucose by CGM and sends data to an insulin pump for calculated delivery of insulin without user intervention.
+A number of insulin pumps currently offer an "auto mode"; however, this is not yet a fully closed loop system.
+There are several implementations, including the artificial pancreas system and the open source OpenAPS.

+Emerging CGM technologies

+The continuous glucose monitoring space remains subject to extensive research and development in building lower cost, more accurate and more easy-to-use sensing solutions, some of which aim to be noninvasive.
+A noninvasive CGM has been defined as a medical device that can measure glucose levels in the body without puncturing the skin, drawing blood or causing any pain.

+As of August 2023, besides Dexcom and Abbott Diabetes, no other manufacturer has attained a significant market share worldwide.
+There have been regulatory approvals of noninvasive sensing systems in Europe, though market adoption has been low, not affecting the Abbott-Dexcom dominance.